tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * The Google Chrome extension is going to be used in this demo.

-Click on the "Get Chrome Extension" link, a new window is going to be opened where you will be able to install the MetaMask extension from the Chrome Web Store.
+Click on the `Get Chrome Extension` link, a new window is going to be opened where you will be able to install the MetaMask extension from the Chrome Web Store.

 ![MetaMask installation - 2](Images/metamask-2.png)

-Click on the "Add to Chrome" button to start the installation process.
+Click on the `Add to Chrome` button to start the installation process.

-Next a pop-up window will be opened where you have to click on the "Add Extension" button to continue.
+Next a pop-up window will be opened where you have to click on the `Add Extension` button to continue.

 ![MetaMask installation - 3](Images/metamask-3.png)

-When the "Welcome to MetaMask" website opens, explain to students that they should see a small "fox icon" in the toolbar if MetaMask was successfully installed in their web browsers.
+When the `Welcome to MetaMask` website opens, explain to students that they should see a small `fox icon` in the toolbar if MetaMask was successfully installed in their web browsers.

 ![MetaMask installation - 4](Images/metamask-4.png)

-To start configuring your MetaMask account, click on the "Get Started" button.
+To start configuring your MetaMask account, click on the `Get Started` button.

 Explain to students that we will import the wallet that runs in our local blockchain.

-Click on the "Import Wallet" button to continue.
+Click on the `Import Wallet` button to continue.

 ![MetaMask installation - 5](Images/metamask-5.png)